afeld/tech-foundations/README.md

 # Operations Management in IT course

 This repository uses [Terraform](https://www.terraform.io/) to set up Google Cloud for the Columbia University's [Operations Management in IT](https://doc.sis.columbia.edu/#subj/TMGT/PS5120-20241-001/) course.
-Using a list of student IDs (UNIs), it provisions [Projects](https://cloud.google.com/docs/overview#projects) for each, granting access to the instructor and Associates (a.k.a. teaching assistants).
+Using a list of student IDs ([UNIs](https://www.cuit.columbia.edu/my-uni)), it provisions [Projects](https://cloud.google.com/docs/overview#projects) for each, granting access to the instructor and Associates (a.k.a. teaching assistants) via [IAM](https://cloud.google.com/security/products/iam).

 Using credits through the [Google Cloud for Education](https://cloud.google.com/edu/faculty) program, students will: